On Air Now

-Taking place on Tuesday 8 October, Classic FM’s Piano Pull will see Classic FM’s More Music Breakfast presenter, Tim Lihoreau – joined by members of the Classic FM family to help along the way – pull a piano (that’s right, a real full-sized upright piano) through London – all for a great cause.
+On Tuesday 8 October, Classic FM’s Piano Pull saw More Music Breakfast presenter, Tim Lihoreau – joined by members of the Classic FM family to help along the way – pull a piano (that’s right, a real full-sized upright piano) through London – all for a great cause.

-Tim is going to be pulling the piano from the Classic FM office to the Royal Albert Hall – just in time for Classic FM Live that night – joined by a few fellow presenters along the way.
-Now we know what this has all been about...
+Tim pulled the piano from the Classic FM studios all the way to the Royal Albert Hall – in time for Classic FM Live that night.
+And just so he didn’t lose his way on the streets of London, a few fellow Classic FM presenters joined him along the way.

-And what’s more is apparently nobody has ever officially pulled a piano that far, so Tim’s aiming for a World Record attempt to boot!
+And what’s more, apparently nobody has ever officially pulled a piano that far, so Tim’s aiming for a World Record attempt to boot!

 You can also donate by text.